Reducing the debt : is it optimal to outsource an investment?: Problem formulation

 \subsection{Optimization problems}

-Let $\rho$ be the discount factor that relates the preferences for today of both\footnote{We take the same discount factor for both firms since it does not change the reasoning while it adds some notational complexity.} firms $I$ and $J$.
-We assume that the risk aversions of firm $I$ and $J$ are represented respectively by the exponential utility functions $U(x)=-e^{-ux}$ and $V(x)=-e^{-vx}$, $x\in\R$, with $u,v>0$.\\We consider two different situations: in Situation 1, firm $J$ supports the debt and takes care of the exploitation; its controls are $a$, $e$ and $m$, whereas the controls of firm $I$ are $\alpha$, $\beta$ and $\gamma$.
+We assume that the risk aversions of firm $I$ and $J$ are represented respectively by the exponential utility functions $U(x)=-e^{-ux}$ and $V(x)=-e^{-vx}$, $x\in\mathbb{R}$, with $u,v>0$. \\ We consider two different situations: in Situation 1, firm $J$ supports the debt and takes care of the exploitation; its controls are $a$, $e$ and $m$, whereas the controls of firm $I$ are $\alpha$, $\beta$ and $\gamma$.
 In Situation 2, firm $J$ only takes care of the exploitation, its controls are $e$ and $m$, whereas the controls of firm $I$ are $a$, $\alpha$, $\beta$ and $\gamma$.
 Firm $I$ is the one that chooses between the two situations.
-The optimization problems for firm $J$ respectively in Situation 1 and 2 are $v^1=\sup_{(a,e,m)}J^1(a,e,m)$ and $v^2 =\sup_{(e,m)}J^2(e,m)$ respectively, where:
+The optimization problems for firm $J$ respectively in Situation 1 and 2 are $\sup_{(a,e,m)}J^1(a,e,m)$ and $\sup_{(e,m)}J^2(e,m)$ respectively, where: